-Korea has negligible fossil-fuel resources and imports all but 1% of its coal supplies, 1% of its oil, and 1% of its natural gas.
-Just 18% of the country's energy needs are met from indigenous sources (nuclear power included).Korea is the sixth net importer of natural gas in the world, and is the fifth-largest importer of oil.
+The Republic of Korea has negligible fossil-fuel resources and imports all but 1% of its coal supplies, 1% of its oil, and less than 1% of its natural gas.
+Including nuclear power, just 16% of the country's energy needs are met from indigenous sources.
+Korea is the fifth net importer of natural gas in the world, and is also the fifth-largest net importer of oil.
+Korea, however, has the sixth largest refinery capacity in the world, making it the fifth largest exporter of petroleum products in 2017.